When You Have Passed Me

 On steep downhill grades such as mountain pass descents, signs restrict truck drivers to the right lane(s) and require them to control their speeds by downshifting and using engine brakes and/or service brakes.
 You can help trucks on highways with three or more descent lanes where trucks are permitted to use the right two lanes.
 Drivers in heavier trucks gear down more than those with lighter loads.
 Staying well beyond the lead thresholds when in a right lane or better still, leaving the right two lanes free whenever possible allows drivers with lighter loads to pass the slower trucks and still descend safely and lawfully with less fuel burned.
 Though all drivers are in lower gears and using engine brakes and/or service brakes, you should still stay well beyond the lead thresholds even if you move to a left lane.

 On less steep downhill grades trucks may be permitted to travel at highway speeds.
 Descending these however, is risky if you pass me and then settle in the right lane within the lead threshold.
 Some drivers seem to forget how much more difficult it is to control and slow/stop my truck from highway speed downhill.
 Your lead threshold should be extended significantly, preferably to 1/10 of a mile (500 feet) or more if possible.

 This zone is risky because of potentially hazardous situations you cause with other vehicles around your vehicle and a truck.

 Allow a safe lead distance before returning to the lane of a truck or any other vehicle you have passed.

-Whenever possible maintain at least 2 seconds of travel (lead threshold) in front of a truck and extend your lead on downhill grades, even if you stay in the lane to its left.
+Whenever possible maintain at least 2 seconds of travel (lead threshold) in front of a truck and extend your lead on downhill grades, even if you stay in the lane to its right.

 As a general rule, move out of this and all other risk zones around a truck as soon as it is practical, safe and lawful to do so.